March 26, 2026 (2w ago)

 That $169/mo figure assumes you pick hosted/cloud versions of each tool.
 Can you self-host some of them?
 Yes — Plausible and Sentry both offer self-hosted versions.
 But self-hosting Sentry alone requires 6GB+ RAM and considerable configuration time.
 You'd need a third server just for monitoring tools.

-[UNIQUE INSIGHT]: The irony of self-hosted deployment platforms is that they often push you toward more SaaS subscriptions for observability.
-You escape Vercel's pricing only to pay Sentry, Plausible, LogRocket, and Better Uptime instead.
-The per-vendor costs are smaller, but the total can exceed what you'd spend on a managed platform.
+The trade-off with self-hosted deployment platforms is that comprehensive observability often requires separate subscriptions.
+Moving off a managed platform doesn't eliminate tooling costs — it shifts them to services like Sentry, Plausible, LogRocket, and Better Uptime.
+The per-vendor costs are smaller, but depending on your needs, the total can approach what you'd spend on a managed platform.

 You can reduce costs with free-tier tools, but each comes with constraints: